 PINless Calling Card: In the case of PINless calling cards, the customer directly dials the destination number.

 - The company launching a prepaid or postpaid calling card business, especially in newly deregulated markets.

 - Carriers looking for additional profit from the global long-distance network.
 Service providers who already offer prepaid and postpaid calling card services over a switched circuit network.

-- Telecom companies and other service providers interested in offering calling card services to a wide range of important target communities.
+- Telecom companies and other service providers are interested in offering to call card services to a wide range of important target communities.

 What you need to start your own Calling Card Business

-- A PC (or other device) with Internet connection: You need a PC with dedicated Internet bandwidth for managing calling card platform via a web-interface.
+- A PC (or other devices) with an Internet connection: You need a PC with dedicated Internet bandwidth for managing the calling card platform via a web interface.
 A stable internet connection is essential in any segment of a VoIP business.
-Infact, it is better to have a second internet provider as a backup.
+In fact, it is better to have a second internet provider as a backup.
 It would be wise to place your servers in co-location since it can guarantee you stable electrical power and internet connection.

 - Choose International Routes/Destination Provider: Another requirement for your calling cards business is choosing the best long-distance provider, who shall provide you calling minutes/ routes for all countries.
 However, after choosing an A to Z route provider, you must also check the quality of the routes.
 Now, once you have gathered the necessary software & hardware, you need to adopt the right marketing strategy.

 - Set up a website: Set up a website where you can clearly mention the rates for various destinations.
 This will help end users to check rate of any destination before making the call.
 A website which will provide information like:

 - Any new development related to your business